replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 The existing package entrypoint we use from the support-bundle command is `supportbundle.CollectSupportBundleFromSpec()` which is an end-to-end function that runs collectors, redactors and then analysis.

-The Consolidated cli should be responsible for handling the end-to-end running of this process in the `cmd` leaving the importable `pkg` free to focus on defining the individual collect, redact analyze steps.
+The Consolidated cli should be responsible for handling the end-to-end running of this process in the `cmd` leaving the importable packages free to focus on defining the individual collect, redact analyze steps.

-this allows us to move functions out from behind `CollectSupportBundleFromSpec` so they can be easier called from other projects importing troubleshoot.

-those functions could be then called as:

-- `troubleshoot.Collect()`
-- `troubleshoot.Redact()`
-- `troubleshoot.Analyze()`

-This is a breaking change for existing upstream projects, many of which will directly call `CollectSupportBundleFromSpec`

-To proceed with this change without breaking impacting the existing CLI and integrations the new `troubleshoot` command should target the underlying functions from the `collect` and `analyze` packages, essentially replicating the functionality of `CollectSupportBundleFromSpec`. which can be deprecated once we have a stable replacement.

-The functions from the `collect`, `analyze` and `supportbundle` packages can then be worked on to allow greater deduplication of code for the `preflight` subcommand

-We can then move towards a stable importable package that can be used for generating and interacting with support bundles and preflights checks while giving us greater flexibility when working on the CLI.
+To this end we should create a new `pkg` that targets the functionality provided by the `collect` and `analyze` packages such as `collect.runHostCollectors()` and provide a stable API to be used by the CLI and other projects.
+At the same time we can unpublish functionality that should not be exposed (such as the individual collector and analyser functions) and mark code for deprecation.

+Once the stable API is ready we can instruct projects like kurl to target that and work on removing code marked for deprecation.

 ### Usage patterns